OpenClassrooms-Student-Center/community/content/students/thierry1978.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Acquérir les compétences et savoir-faire me permettant de créer une application de bout en bout
+objective: Acquérir les compétences et savoir-faire me permettant de créer une application de bout en bout en 12 mois.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students